Princeton in the NBA

 • Judson Wallace '05 (left photo) (2014-present: Élan Chalon, LNB Pro A, France; 2013-14: Armani Milano, Lega Basket Serie A, Italy; 2011-13: FC Barcelona, Liga ACB, Spain; 2010-11: CB Gran Canaria, Liga ACB, Spain; 2008-10: Benetton Treviso, Lega Basket Serie A, Italy; 2007-08: Orlandina Basket, Lega Basket Serie A, Italy; 2005-07: Eisbaren Bremerhaven, Basketball Bundesliga, Germany)

 • Mason Rocca '00 (right photo) (2013-present: Aurora Jesi, Legadue Basket, Italy; 2008-13: Olimpia Milano, Lega Basket Serie A, Italy; 2004-08: Basket Napoli, Italy; 2001-04: Aurora Jesi, Italy; 2000-01: Trenton Shooting Stars, IBL, USA)

 During his 29 seasons coaching the Princeton men's basketball team, Naismith Basketball Hall of Fame coach Pete Carril H12 inspired many current coaches in their careers.

 • Bill Carmody h75 is the former head coach at Northwestern and Princeton and is an honorary member of the Class of 1975.

-• Dave Blatt '81 is the head coach of Maccabi Tel Aviv in Israel and the Russian National Team and has coached pro teams in Italy, Russia and Turkey.
+• Dave Blatt '81 is the head coach of the NBA's Cleveland Cavaliers.
+He was previously the head coach of Maccabi Tel Aviv in Israel and the Russian National Team and has coached pro teams in Italy, Russia and Turkey.

 • Howard Levy '85 is the head coach at Mercer County Community College and a former Princeton assistant coach.